 Formed in 1913 as an area of small-scale industries, Sheinkin Street shined in the 1980s as a trendy and bohemian neighborhood.
 Its special character was immortalized in the Hebrew pop song Living in Sheinkin.

-Ever since, “Shenkinai” is popular Israeli term for individuals living an artsy lifestyle.
+Ever since, “Shenkinai” is popular Israeli term for individuals living an artsy and secular lifestyle.

 Iconic Tamar Café has since closed, but the street retained well its special ambience and unique shops.